 - 3) Allocation of the Value of Hedges and the Value of Aggregate Reinsurance.
-A contract's allocation of the value of approved hedges and Aggregate reinsurance shall be the lesser of the amount in A3.3)B)2)(b) for the contract or the product of (a) and (b) where: - (a) is the sum of the value of approved hedges plus the value of the Aggregate reinsurance for all contracts and - (b) is the ratio of the amount in A3.3)B)2)(b) for the contract to the sum of the amount in A3.3)B)2)(b) for all contracts. - 4) Retention of components.
-For the seriatim Standard Scenario Reserve on the statement date under each of Sections A3.1)B)1) and A3.1)B)2)(b), the actuary should have available to the Commissioner the following values for each contract: - (a) The Standard Scenario Reserve prior to adjustment under paragraph A3.3)D)3) - (b) The Standard Scenario Reserve net of the adjustment in A3.3)D)3).
+The value of approved hedges and Aggregate reinsurance shall be allocated to the contracts which are supported by the applicable Aggregate reinsurance agreements and approved hedges.
+A contract's allocation of the value of approved hedges and Aggregate reinsurance shall be the lesser of the amount in A3.3)B)2)(b) for the contract or the product of (a) and (b) where: - (a) is the sum of the value of the applicable approved hedges plus the value of the applicable Aggregate reinsurance for all contracts supported by the same hedges and/or the Aggregate reinsurance agreement; and - (b) is the ratio of the amount in A3.3)B)2)(b) for the contract to the sum of the amount in A3.3)B)2)(b) for all contracts supported by the same hedges and/or the Aggregate reinsurance agreement. - 4) Retention of components.
+For the seriatim Standard Scenario Reserve on the statement date under each of Sections A3.1)B)1) and A3.1)B)2), the actuary should have available to the Commissioner the following values for each contract: - (a) The Standard Scenario Reserve prior to adjustment under paragraph A3.3)D)3) - (b) The Standard Scenario Reserve net of the adjustment in A3.3)D)3). - E) Determination of the Surrender Charge Amortization Period to be used in Section A3.3)C)1)(a) and (b).